 Disclaimer

 The information contained on this website is derived from many different sources.
-While Canterbury DHB has taken all reasonable steps to ensure that all the information is from a reliable and reputable source and is accurate, it accepts no liability or responsibility for any acts or omissions, done or omitted in reliance, in whole or in part, on the information contained on this website.
-Canterbury DHB takes no responsibility for the manner in which this information is subsequently used or the results of such use.
+While Te Mana Ora - Community and Public Health (part of the National Public Health Service) has taken all reasonable steps to ensure that all the information is from a reliable and reputable source and is accurate, it accepts no liability or responsibility for any acts or omissions, done or omitted in reliance, in whole or in part, on the information contained on this website.
+Te Mana Ora - Community and Public Health takes no responsibility for the manner in which this information is subsequently used or the results of such use.

 To help users of this website to find related information, we provide links and references to third party websites.
 These links are provided for convenience and for information purposes only.
 Where we provide links on this website, we: